The Vermont Statutes Online

 (C) the child is in danger of imminent death or serious bodily harm.

 (4) An alert issued under this section shall be sent to the Federal Communications Commission's designated state Emergency Alert System broadcaster in Vermont.
 Participating radio and television stations shall broadcast the alert at intervals established by the Department.
-The alert shall include all information which the Department determines may assist in the safe recovery of the abducted child and instructions explaining how a person with information related to the abduction may contact a law enforcement agency.
+The alert shall include all information that the Department determines may assist in the safe recovery of the abducted child and instructions explaining how a person with information related to the abduction may contact a law enforcement agency.

 (6) An alert issued under this section shall be canceled: